-- A. Service connection fees - B. User charges - C. Fees for permitting, monitoring, inspections and surveillance procedures - D. Fees for reimbursement of costs of setting up and operating the pretreatment program - E. Fees for permit/document applications or permits/documents

-- F. Groundwater remediation discharge fees - G. Fees for the acceptance of domestic septic tank sludge, treatment plant waste activated sludge or wastewater from portable sanitary privies - H. Fees for the acceptance of special wastes - I. Industrial Waste Surcharges - J. Fees associated with public document requests (actual cost of copying and mailing) - K. Other fees as the City of Greensboro deems necessary to carry out the requirements and activities contained in this Ordinance.
+- A. Service connection fees - B. User charges - C. Fees for permitting, monitoring, inspections, and surveillance procedures, including laboratory analyses - D. Fees for reimbursement of costs of setting up and operating the pretreatment program - E. Fees for permit/document applications or permits/documents - F. Groundwater remediation discharge fees - G. Fees for the acceptance of hauled waste including: domestic septic tank sludge, treatment plant waste activated sludge, commercial/industrial wastewater, or wastewater from portable sanitary privies - H. Fees for the acceptance of special wastes - I. Industrial Waste Surcharges - J. Fees associated with public document requests (actual cost of copying and mailing) - K. Other fees as the City of Greensboro deems necessary to carry out the requirements and activities contained in this Ordinance.